 What’s the worst thing you’ve ever tasted?
-Use exaggeration to write funny poems.
+Be inspired by some Michael Rosen poems and use exaggeration to write your own hilarious versions…

 Children benefit enormously from being able to write from their experience in a poetry classroom – putting things that matter to them down on paper, in curious and well-considered ways.
 But they often ask whether their poem needs to be true.